 The Tribunal may receive your data from the following sources

 • You may provide your own data to the Tribunal

 How, when and why does the SCTS share this personal data with others?

-In terms of the legislation which governs the application process (The First-tier Tribunal for Scotland Health and Education Chamber (Procedure) Regulations 2017), we will send copies of any application, attachments, correspondence and representations to the other parties and their representatives
+In terms of the legislation which governs the application process (The First-tier Tribunal for Scotland Health and Education Chamber Rules of Procedure 2018 ('the 2018 Rules') (schedule to SSI 2017/366)), we will send copies of any application, attachments, correspondence and representations to the other parties and their representatives

 • In any case type, where the tribunal decides that expert evidence is required to assist in determining the case, relevant data pertaining to the case will be shared with the third party.
 All parties will be made aware of this at the time, and will receive a copy of any report received by the third party.